stuartajd/dasher/README.md

 the correct information from being passed through, I was able to counter this by creating the simple "ads.js" file, which after research I found that this is one of the keywords that the adblocker system looks for.
 By using the "ads.js" file to create an element, then checking if the element actually exists allows a primative way of checking if the user has an adblocker, ofcourse this only requires it to be disabled if the fallback system is used.
+The fallback method is also used for users who don't share their user information via the GeoLocation, so it will be called if there is any error found within the location system.

+Another issue found was that the Twitter Feed will not refresh automatically when the username is updated, this forces the user to refresh the page itself to fully update the twitter user.
+This is because the system automatically generates an iFrame to embed the twitter feed into the page, after attempting to use different selections including childNodes of `#twitterFeed` and also querySelector to get the iFrame, I was unable to force a refresh on the frame and reload the feed, therefore a warning message appears when updating the twitter feed, the username in the localStorage saves however to update the feed display a refresh is required.